arkrow/PyMusicLooper/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/v/pymusiclooper.svg)](https://pypi.python.org/pypi/pymusiclooper/)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/pymusiclooper.svg)](https://pypi.python.org/pypi/pymusiclooper/)

-## Note for the current v3 development branch
+## Note for the v3 dev branch

-Since PyMusicLooper v3.0 is still in development and carries several new features as well as many breaking changes especially to its CLI, use the built-in `--help` option for up-to-date interface options.
+PyMusicLooper v3.0 is still in development with a completely new CLI and different commands/options are still being added.
+As such, this README may not reflect all the features available.
+For up-to-date CLI commands and options, use the built-in `--help` option.

 ---

-A python script for repeating music seamlessly and endlessly, by automatically finding the best loop points.
+A python-based program for repeating music seamlessly and endlessly, by automatically finding the best loop points.

 Features: